 Are you suddenly desperately in search of the best fan available to humanity?
 Thought so.
-Australia is gearing up for another balmy summer and there's nothing worse than having to endure those hot and sticky summer days, and sleepless nights, without a turbine blade to keep cool.
+Australia is no stranger to feeling the heat during summer and there's nothing worse than having to endure those hot and sticky summer days, and sleepless nights, without a turbine blade to keep cool.
 That’s why we’ve put together this list of the best indoor fans and coolers right now – they're still among the best ways to stay cool in summer.

 - Go nuclear on heat, with the best portable air conditioners